wak-google/mboxbridge/Documentation/mbox_protocol.md

 ## Version

-Both version 1 and version 2 of the protocol are described below with version 2 specificities represented with V2 in brackets - (V2).
+Version 1, 2, 3 of the protocol are described below with version 2 / 3
+specificities represented with V2 / V3 in brackets - (V2) / (V3).

 ## Problem Overview